Skip to main content

 DecayUnused learnings lose impact score over timeEbbinghaus-inspired decay curve

-PromotionHigh-impact learnings promoted to permanent project contextAuto-sync into CLAUDE.md
+PromotionHigh-impact learnings promoted to permanent project contextAuto-sync into the repo's selected instruction surfaces

 ConsolidationRelated learnings merged, stale ones prunedJaccard dedup + semantic clustering